The Education Department Teacher Preparation programs and Masters degrees.

 Interested BA students who already attend AULA may consider applying for the Fast Track option for the MAE/TC Program.
 See the Fast Track section of this Catalog for further details.

-The application for all Education Department credentials and degrees, with the exception of the CLEAR credential
+The application for all Education Department credentials and degrees, with the exception of the Induction credential

 To qualify for admission, applicants must provide the following: